kkalavath/tsi-bulkmetrics/README.md

-# tsi-bulkmetrics-csvimport
+# tsi-bulkmetricsv-csvmultithread

 ### Description

 This script assists in creating metrics and loading measurement data into TrueSight Intelligence from a CSV file.

-- tsi-bulkmetrics-csvimport.py - main script
+- tsi-bulkmetricsv-csvmultithread.py - main script
 - metric.json - metric configuration file

 ### Pre-requisites